paldhous/ucb/2015/dataviz/md_raw/class9.md

 Also explore the `Add Element` button at top left, which allows you to add a title and other annotations to your map.

-Having finished working on the visualization, click the `PUBISH` button at top right.
+Having finished working on the visualization, click the `PUBLISH` button at top right.
 This will call up the following options:

 ![](./img/class9_30.jpg)